eoleedi/TimeTree-Exporter/README.md

 # TimeTree Exporter
-> This tool is currently in development and is not ready for use.
+A Tool for Exporting TimeTree Calendar to iCal

-> However, basic functionality is working such as event title, time, alert.
+> ⚠️ This tool is currently under development. \
->
+> However, basic functionality should be working such as event title, time, alert, location, url, and note.

 # Usage
 1. Download the timetree data manually and put it in the responses folder(see below)
 2. Install the requirements `pip3 install -r requirements.txt`